-The Deputy Mayor is Councillor Nick Cope and his wife Mrs Elizabeth Cope is Deputy Mayoress.
+This year (2019/20) our Mayor is Councillor Nick Cope and his wife Mrs Elizabeth Cope is Mayoress.

-During his mayoralty he will be Patron of an number of groups/associations, details available on request.
+During his mayoralty the Mayor will be Patron of an number of groups/associations, details available on request.

 The Mayor sits as non-political chairman of the Council.
 The mayoralty is customarily awarded to the most senior councillor of one of the political groups, who take it in turn.
 The nomination is only rarely challenged.
 He or she serves for a year as Deputy Mayor.

 The annual ceremony of the installation of a new Mayor takes place each May, following the Borough Council elections.
 The Mayor's election takes place at the first meeting of the newly formed Council.